 - Eric B Larson, MD, MPH

-Dementia is a general term used to indicate that a person has developed difficulties with reasoning, judgment, and memory.
-People who have dementia usually have some memory loss and difficulty with at least one other area, such as:
+"Dementia" is a general term for when a person has developed difficulties with reasoning, judgment, and memory.
+People who have dementia usually have some memory loss as well as difficulty in at least one other area, such as:

 ●Speaking or writing coherently (or understanding what is said or written)

 ●Planning and carrying out complex or multi-step tasks

 In order to be considered dementia these issues must be severe enough to interfere with a person's independence and daily activities.